ckinzthompson/ckinzthompson.github.io/blog/_posts/2020-09-27-CUT_cryoem.md

 ## Methods
 Use a machine learning approach called contrastive unpaired translation [link here](https://github.com/taesungp/contrastive-unpaired-translation).
 This allows you to do single image to single image translation!
 Very cool!
 Here's the paper on [arXiv](https://arxiv.org/pdf/2007.15651.pdf).

-I used the GPUs on to run this [Google Collab](https://colab.research.google.com/)
+I used Google GPUs to run this [Google Collab](https://colab.research.google.com/)

-Make sure you have the gpu on in the notebook.
+Make sure you have the GPU turned on in the notebook.
-(Edit >> notebook settings)
+(Edit >> Notebook Settings)

 ## Results